 Last night, my body decided that for no reason at all, without a hint of nausea, it wanted to expel…stuff.
 Yes, we’re embarking on literal vomit.
 Because I’m not altogether normal, I have a tendency to analyze everything under creation, or at least in my field of view, whether it be swirling dust particles or the origin of “os” (having to do with bones) that exists both in English and my native language of Persian.
 To further venture on this oddball digression, let me give you the examples of osteopathy and ostekhan (bone), and in fact, osso of Italian osso buco fame, which I found delectable prior to becoming a vegetarian.

 One of the many reasons my vivacious Whatsapp partner-in-crime — whose-name-I-will-now-invoke-so-that-her-blogging-fame-might-rub-off-on-me — Aussa and I get along swimmingly, is our mutual inclination to draw the extraordinary out of the seemingly ordinary.
 Once on this glorious path of bizarre gifts, fascination flutters around you like a flock of urban parrots.
 It probably always did, but now you’re an awake witness.
 I’ll have more to say about this later with accompanying photos.
-But for now, I will leave you with this:
+But for now, I’ll leave you with this:

 Even the saddest swan gets a wishing star.
 She just needs to look up to see it’s right there with the oxygen (see picture).

 ◊ Thanks for your comments, shares and likes.
 Most of all, sincere thanks for reading.

 ◊ If you enjoy and want more GG, do sign up!